 The TMP prioritized several high-capacity transit (HCT) corridors throughout the city that will need more investments if we’re going to meet future demand. (click to enlarge map).

-We’re currently working on two studies:
+We’re currently working on four studies:

 What is high-capacity transit (HCT)?

 For Seattle, HCT consists of both rail and rubber-tired transit modes that can operate in exclusive right of way or in mixed traffic.
 The main goal of HCT is to provide faster, more convenient, and more reliable service for a larger number of passengers.

 Seattle’s HCT corridors have the potential to be served by several types of transit.
 However, steep topography or constrained rights-of-way limit the available mode options for some corridors.
 The TMP considered three HCT modes, plus an enhanced bus service, when developing priority corridors:

 - Rapid Streetcar – the rail mode considered for Seattle’s HCT corridors.
 It is envisioned to operate like European street tram systems.
 Rapid streetcars have higher capacity trains, greater priority over traffic, and operate at higher speeds compared with a local streetcar circulator, like the South Lake Union streetcar.

 - Local Streetcar – the rail mode considered for Center City corridors.
 It functions as an urban circulator, has shorter distances between stops, and operates primarily in mixed traffic.